smalik02/DefenseAgainstTheDarkArts/labs/lab01-vm.md

 2. Download a hypervisor software.
 Two options:

-* VMware Fusion for Mac OS X or VMware Workstation for Windows or Linux: You can get a free one year license via Tufts CS at https://vmap-tufts.onthehub.com/WebStore/Welcome.aspx.
+* VMware Fusion for Mac OS X or VMware Workstation for Windows or Linux
 * VirtualBox: Free and open source

 While I use both, I prefer VMware Fusion for Mac OS X or VMware Workstation for Windows or Linux as VMware is commonly used by security practitioners and is well-known for its performance and features.
 Please do not use VMware Player as you will not be able to create virtual machines.